plblum/jivs/docs/Jivs_API.md

 - `StaticValueHost` – The value that is not validated itself, but its value is used in an FieldValueHost's validation rule or is a member of the Model that is retained when Jivs is the single-source of truth.
 - `CalcValueHost` – For calculated values needed by validation rules.
 Classic example is the difference in days between two dates is compared to a number of days.
 You supply it a function that returns a value, which can be based on other ValueHosts.

-These objects are created by the ValidationManager for you, as a result of configuring it.
+These objects are created by the ValueHostsManager for you, as a result of configuring it.
 Here is pseudo-code representation of their interfaces (omitting many members).
 ```ts
 interface IValueHost {
     getName(): string;